ahmedmujtaba1944/SQA_RoadMap/README.md

 11. Knowledge of software development process ( TDD,BDD).

-Automation ( Arrangements (finding the locators and writing in POM/BDD )and , Action, Assertion ( verify the action)) 1.Learn basics of programming language ( pick one language do it's basic, oop, problems hacker rank) string reverse, integer reverse, prime number, string palindrome, Hacker rank basic, intermediate problem solving certification ( daily one program)
+Automation ( Arrangements (finding the locators and writing in POM/BDD )and , Action, Assertion ( verify the action))
+- Learn basics of programming language ( pick one language do it's basic, oop, problems hacker rank) string reverse, integer reverse, prime number, string palindrome, Hacker rank basic, intermediate problem solving certification ( daily one program)
-2. Learn DB queries on hacker rank
+- Learn DB queries on hacker rank
-3. Focus on the following tools
+- Focus on the following tools
- Selenium WebDriver with java for web automation Appium with java for mobile automation
+ 1. Selenium WebDriver with java for web automation
+ 2. Appium with java for mobile automation
- Rest assured for API automation
+ 3. Rest assured for API automation

 Tools